symfony/symfony-docs/book/part09.rst

     events as needed.

 To make your framework truly flexible, don't hesitate to add more events; and to make it more awesome out of the box, add more listeners.
-Again, this series is not about creating a generic framework, but one that is tailored to your needs.
+Again, this book is not about creating a generic framework, but one that is tailored to your needs.
 Stop whenever you see fit, and further evolve the code from there.